nikhiltiru/androidtvdemo/README.md

             </intent-filter>
 2. Once you have added the intent to your manifest, you need to add a Home Banner of 320x180 px.
 Home Banner should carry the name of your application.
+Specify the reference to this banner in your Manifest under your activity: android:banner="@mipmap/home_tv"

 ![Alt text](/app/src/main/res/mipmap-xhdpi/home_tv.png?raw=true "Home Banner")